 In addition to healthcare solutions, edHEALTH provides complementary programs that improve care for faculty, staff, and their family members while containing costs.

-edHEALTH’s population health initiatives that improve care for employees and family members dealing with complex medical conditions, while addressing costs.
+edHEALTH’s population health initiatives improve care for employees and family members dealing with complex medical conditions while addressing costs.

 - Targets the 5% of our member population that comprises over 50% of claim costs.

-- Periodic reports on the edHEALTH population risk and the Program’s Return on Investment gives members insight into their population for more-informed plan design decisions.
+- Periodic reports give members insight into their population for more-informed plan design decisions.